MOUNTAIN BIKING IN MISSOURI

 Located on the outskirts of Nixa, Two Rivers is the perfect example of the types of multiuse trails TrailSpring wants to build in and around Springfield.
 Since opening Two Rivers last year, the non-profit TrailSpring has seen riders from all over the country flock to this outdoor attraction.
 But while Two Rivers is already an impressive success story that demonstrates the value of investing in mountain bike trails, TrailSpring has much loftier goals that will take some work.

 To get a better idea of TrailSpring’s future plans, talk to its founder, Matt O’Reilly.
-Since moving back to Springfield from Colorado several years ago, O’Reilly traded his snowboard for a mountain bike, and when the mountain biking trails available in 417-land didn’t cut it for him, he decided to build his own.
+Since moving back to Springfield from Colorado several years ago, O’Reilly traded his snowboard for a mountain bike, and when the mountain biking trails available in southwest Missouri didn’t cut it for him, he decided to build his own.
 So with a sizeable investment from TrailSpring and plenty of aspiration, O’Reilly turned his family’s farmland into a public mountain biking park.

 Every trail at Two Rivers is purpose-built, which means these trails were built with mountain bikes in mind.
 There are steep downhill runs that offer plenty of jumps, cross country trails that offer longer jaunts and a skill course that’s perfect for beginners.
 You won’t find any dirt bikes or ATVs, but you will find runners and hikers.